Why Work for Adara?

 Requirements

-If you hold a Social Work degree, we expect you to be currently licensed as a Social Worker as required by the Minnesota Board of Social Work.
+If you hold a Social Work degree, we expect you to be licensed by the Minnesota Board of Social Work, as required.

 Good written and oral communication skills.